Arkay-1248/Do-Not-Go-Gentle/AEReadme.md

 AVO-AE uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called `Game Root`.
 You don’t need to copy anything at all.

 ### ENB
-AVO-AE is designed for use with an ENB and comes with [Ljoss ReLUX](https://www.nexusmods.com/skyrimspecialedition/mods/63578), which is availiable to use alongside an ENB manager.
-If you want to install your own ENB, put them into a seperate folder in `AVOAE\Tools\ENB Organizer\Games\SkyrimSE\Presets`.
-You will need to enable the ENB via ENB Manager prior to starting the game.
+AVO-AE is designed for use with an ENB and comes with [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004), already activated and ready for use.
+The ENB has been custom tweaked for the list to match the intended look, feel and performance of the list.

+If you wish to install your own ENB, however, an ENB manager is included.
+Simply put your new ENB into a seperate folder in `AVOAE\Tools\ENB Organizer\Games\SkyrimSE\Presets`.

 #### Using ENB Manager